Pissed

 Edit: Chat room tonight at 5:00 PM EST. Here is the link.
 Questions welcome.

 While using exercises that develop power is an important part of a strength and conditioning program, they do not induce power adaptations when used in conditioning.
 Power aims at moving a moderate to heavy load as fast as possible; this speed recruits close to the maximum number of motor neurons and improves the efficiency to do so.
 However, during a conditioning workout the muscles are in a fatigued state; muscles are unable to maintain a given output, while to relieve pain the use of products like the Exhale’s CBD flower can be useful.
+If you’re planning on transporting medical marijuana, make sure to know the legal protocols and papers that you need to secure.
 They won’t be able to utilize a maximum number of motor neurons because they lack the ability to do so at that moment.
 Thus, power is not developed when in a fatigued state.
 Power movements – cleans, snatches, jerks, etc. – should instead be used in conditioning workouts for their propensity to exhaust substrates quickly.
 One aim of conditioning is to reduce substrates, like oxygen, in the biological environment.
 The power movement should be used in a way so that it contributes to the deficit in substrates instead of a false-held belief that it helps make a trainee powerful.

 Edit: Some trainees can build power when conditioning, but these trainees are weak and unadapted.
 Any real athlete would have adequate levels of strength and power to the point that they won’t reap any power benefits when conditioning.